 On a few occasions, because of behavior, providers have gently suggested that Jasper be assessed for autism spectrum disorder.
 But “only if it would help to access services,” as if neurodevelopmental, neurology, occupational therapy, aquatic OT, ophthalmology, orientation and mobility, physical therapy, speech language pathology, vision, craniosacral therapy, and hippotherapy were not enough.
 Each time, my refusal is the same: “When you find a therapist who knows as much about cortical visual impairment as they do about autism, then we can talk.”

 Kindergarten, the entire year, was all about behavior.
-When you have a child with CVI, you always consider his vision first.
-As a parent, you learn to do this unconsciously.
-Where to present an object, how to turn your body so you do not become a lurking silhouette, how to turn your child away from visual and sensory complexity when you need his attention, how to talk about salient features and use comparative language, all of the time.
+When you have a child with CVI, you always consider his cortical visual impairment first.
+As a parent, you learn to do this instinctively.
+Where to present an object, how to turn your body so you do not become lost in complexity, how to turn your child away from visual and sensory complexity when you need his attention, how to talk about salient features and use comparative language, all of the time (Roman).
 But it is easier and faster to label the behavior, and label the child, than it is to try to understand cortical visual impairment at a glance.

 When you are a competitive athlete, you learn to take care of yourself.
 How to train, how to eat, how to sleep, how to drink.
 ‘Drink before you’re thirsty’ as the saying goes.
 By the time your body says it is thirsty, it is too late, and you are dehydrated.
 Recovery will be more difficult and your body is beginning to shut down.
 It is the same for a child with CVI using his vision at school.
 Those visual breaks are his hydration.
 He needs that brain rest, before completing his work and moving on to the next assignment, or navigating his way to the lunchroom with his peers.